thedavisproject/davis-core/docs/data-structure-thoughts.md

     * 1 record (individual) per row
     * 1 variable per column

-* Variables can be either quantitative or categorical (qualitative)
+* Variables can be numerical, text or categorical (qualitative)

 * Differences from Datacenter 1.x:
     * There is no single "Data" column